Republican governors are giving teachers raises — but some teachers want more

 Investing in classrooms — not bureaucracy

-Public opinion is not the only reason governors are raising teacher salaries, said Dan Goldhaber, who directs the Center for Education Data & Research at the University of Washington.
+Public opinion isn't the only reason governors are raising teacher salaries, said Dan Goldhaber, who directs the Center for Education Data & Research at the University of Washington.

 When the economy is strong, teaching jobs are less attractive to candidates who can find better-paying positions in other fields.
-That can exacerbate hiring challenges for schools, compromising the quality of instruction and putting pressure on states to intervene — especially in the nearly two dozen states that have laws setting minimum salary levels for teachers.
+That can exacerbate hiring challenges for schools, compromising the quality of instruction and putting pressure on states to intervene — especially in the nearly two dozen states where the law sets minimum salaries for teachers.

 "You hear proposals for teacher pay increases when the issue of challenges to teacher hiring has bubbled up such that it is a statewide issue," Goldhaber said.